-Many things can cause sudden onset joint pain and fatigue, including the flu and some medications.
-In some cases, muscle and joint pain and fatigue are symptoms of a chronic condition.
+Many things can cause sudden onset joint pain and fatigue, including flu and some types of arthritis.
+In some cases, aching bones and tiredness are symptom of a chronic condition.

 “Sudden onset” means the symptoms begin without warning.
 Sudden onset does not always mean something is seriously wrong, though.

 This article will discuss seven causes of joint pain and fatigue that can come on quickly.
 It will explain what they are, their symptoms, and their treatments.

 Influenza, or flu, is a viral infection.
 It affects the nose, throat, and, in some cases, the lungs.
 It is contagious and transmits through coughs and sneezes.

 The symptoms of flu often come on suddenly and include fatigue, joint pain, and body aches.
 Other symptoms include:

 People with mild to moderate symptoms usually recover without treatment within

 In more severe cases, or in people who are vulnerable to flu complications, doctors may recommend antiviral drugs to shorten the illness.
 A person needs to start antivirals within

 COVID-19 can also cause joint pain and fatigue.
 If there is a chance a person may have COVID-19, they need to stay at home and follow local authority guidelines for getting tested.